Licence suspension and disqualification

-- completed Local Court Application to remove driver licence form
+- Completed Local Court application to remove Driver Licence Disqualification

-- cover letter (use the cover letter to provide details about why you are seeking to have the disqualification removed)
+- Cover letter (a letter providing details about why you are seeking to have the disqualifications removed)

-- copy of your driving record (certified driving record issued by Transport for NSW).
+- Copy of your certified driving record and letter provided to you by Transport for NSW

 You will need to pay a fee to the court to lodge your application.
 If you are on a Centrelink benefit, or experiencing financial hardship, you can ask the court to waive this fee.

-Note: Your application must include a certified driving record, issued by Transport.
+Note: Your application must include a certified driving record, issued by Transport for NSW.
 Any other copy of your driving record will not be accepted.

 If your application is rejected by the local court, you will not be able to make another application for 12 months.
 You may wish to seek legal advice before re-applying.